 Good customer service is absolutely critical, it’s something that we are pretty awful at in the UK, but if you’ve ever visited the United States, you’ll have noticed that companies there really go the extra mile to ensure you have a great experience with their brands.

-Whether front of house Bar staff, restaurant Waiters, Telephone sales people or delivery drivers, customers always have a lot to say about the level of service you provide.
 The best advert you can give yourself is to treat every customer like a king or queen, no matter how difficult or irritating they can be.
 One bad review could lose you potentially hundreds to thousands of pounds so really try to bend over backwards to ensure customer satisfaction.

 Bringing Organic SEO together